Flank/flank-dashboard/docs/05_project_metrics.md

 The information about each build duration comes from the CI system and includes the duration of all performed checks.
 #### Date ranges
 A performance metric displays the performance by the last 7 days, including the current day (today and 6 days before).
-A sparkline performance graph displays an average daily performance of the last 7 days, including the current day (today and 6 days before).
+A sparkline performance graph displays an average daily build duration of the last 7 days, including the current day (today and 6 days before).
 #### Appearance
 A performance metric is a label, with a performance sparkline graph below it.